 Meditating at the Protestant Church of Reconciliation at Dachau concentration camp, Germany.

 Hiking Plitvice National Park in Croatia.

 Welcoming the arrival of monsoon with Nepali people.

 Sleeping on sand dunes, on beaches, on boats, on roof tops, out in the open, in jungles, in camper vans, in huts, pretty much everywhere.

 Generosity of an indian family who took care of me when I had a pneumonia.

 Teach, Learn, Share

-I can teach you French, ice skating, yoga or piano.
+I can teach you French, ice skating or yoga, and share so much more.

 I love all languages: I believe they tell a lot about a culture.

 I would be pleased to learn about your life experiences, your personal suitcase of wisdom.